centre-for-humanities-computing/danish-foundation-models/docs/datasheets/danews.md

 **If the dataset is a sample from a larger set, what was the sampling strategy?**

-The dataset is not a sample, but the cleaned section of the dataset is sample.
+The dataset is not a sample, but _is_ filtered of the dataset, see Preprocessing/cleaning/labeling for more on this.

 **Who was involved in the data collection process?**

-A team of researchers at Center for Humanities Computing Aarhus (CHCAA) obtained this dataset in a collaboration with Infomedia.
+A team of researchers at Center for Humanities Computing Aarhus (CHCAA) obtained this dataset in a using the Infomedia API and would like to thanks the dataset owners for access to their articles.

 **Over what timeframe was the data collected?**
-The dataset includes articles from the period 01/12/2000 to 30/04/2021.
+The dataset includes articles from 1 December 2000 to 30 April 2021.

 **Were any ethical review processes conducted?**

 No.

 ## Preprocessing/cleaning/labeling